paymoapp/api/sections/content_types.md

 ### text/xml

-Each XML request params should be wrapped inside a `<request/>` tag.
+In case of XML requests, the params should be wrapped inside a `<request/>` tag.

 Example: